alexksikes/fSphinx/tutorial/README.md

 There are post-processors to build excerpts and to highlight results or you can write your own.

-Full text search is fine, how about item based search!
+Full text search is fine, how about item based search?
 ------------------------------------------------------

 To look up similar things and search for whole items, have a look at the [SimSearch] [7].

-    # we assume you have SimSearch configured
+    # make sure you have SimSearch installed
-    from config import simsearch_config
+    import simsearch

+    # assuming we have created a similarity search index
+    index = simsearch.ComputedIndex('./data/sim-index/')

+    # and a query handler to query it
+    handler = simsearch.QueryHandler(index)

     # and wrap cl to give it similarity search abilities
-    cl = simsearch_config.cl.Wrap(cl)
+    cl = simsearch.SimClient(handler, cl)

+    # order by similarity search scores
+    cl.SetSortMode(sphinxapi.SPH_SORT_EXPR, 'log_score_attr')

     # looking for movies similar to Terminator (movie id = 88247)
     cl.Query('@similar 88247')